The Education Pipeline: How Art Schools Reproduce the Hierarchy

 2.2 The Invisible Curriculum: Painting, Sculpture, and Their Defaults

 MFA programs typically organize their studio offerings into concentrations: painting and drawing, sculpture, photography, printmaking, and — in programs established or expanded from the 1990s onward — new media, video, and installation.
-Some programs, particularly those at institutions with longstanding programs in historically excluded media, also offer ceramics, fiber, or glass.
+Some programs, particularly those at institutions with longstanding craft programs, also offer ceramics, fiber, or glass.
 The structure of these offerings is not neutral.

 The concentrations reflect a hierarchy of resources and prestige that the program communicates to students whether or not it is stated.
-Faculty lines in painting and sculpture are typically more numerous, more senior, and more externally visible — in terms of gallery representation and critical attention — than faculty lines in concentrations in historically excluded media.
+Faculty lines in painting and sculpture are typically more numerous, more senior, and more externally visible — in terms of gallery representation and critical attention — than faculty lines in craft-adjacent concentrations.
 Studio space for painting and sculpture is typically more generous.
 The visiting artist and critic program — which brings externally recognized practitioners to review student work — draws disproportionately from the painting and sculpture world.
 The implicit message is consistent: these are the fields where serious contemporary art happens.
+The others are supplementary.

-The programs that do offer concentrations in historically excluded media typically position them at one of two institutional registers: either as fine art concentrations rooted in historically excluded media (the ceramics program at Alfred University, whose graduates include some of the most exhibition-active ceramicists in the United States, is an example), or as service offerings that satisfy student demand for technical instruction without aspiring to the critical status of painting and sculpture.
+The programs that do offer craft concentrations typically position them at one of two institutional registers: either as fine art concentrations with a craft heritage (the ceramics program at Alfred University, whose graduates include some of the most exhibition-active ceramicists in the United States, is an example), or as service offerings that satisfy student demand for technical instruction without aspiring to the critical status of painting and sculpture.
 The distinction is not always explicit, but it is always felt by students in the program.

 Mosaic does not appear in either register.
 It does not appear as a fine art MFA concentration.
 It does not appear as a service offering in programs that otherwise cover a broad technical range.
-A search of the CAA’s program directory and the AICAD member institution listings finds no accredited MFA program in the United States, the United Kingdom, Canada, or Australia that lists mosaic as a primary studio concentration.
-Mosaic exists in some continuing education programs, some community college curricula, and the programming of organizations like the Society of American Mosaic Artists (SAMA).
+An MME survey of the CAA program directory and the AICAD member-institution listings (conducted 2025; method available on request) identified no accredited MFA program in the United States, the United Kingdom, Canada, or Australia that lists mosaic as a primary studio concentration — a finding independent spot-checks in 2026 confirm.
+Mosaic exists in some continuing education programs, some community college craft curricula, and the programming of organizations like the Society of American Mosaic Artists (SAMA).
 None of these award an MFA.
 None of them confer the credential that opens the doors the credentialing system controls.

 2.3 What Is Not Taught: The Business of Being an Artist

-The Unpaid Canvas documented the career ladder from the artist’s economic perspective: the evidence that 85 percent of working artists earn less than $25,000 per year from their art practice, that the vast majority are self-employed, and that the difference between a sustainable practice and an abandoned one is most frequently determined not by the quality of the work but by the artist’s ability to manage the business around it.
-The skills required for that management — pricing, contract literacy, invoicing, tax management, grant writing, exhibition negotiation, and insurance and appraisal understanding — are documented as absent in the typical artist’s training.
+The Delagrange estimate cited in Designed to Fail suggests the career ladder from the artist’s economic perspective: the evidence that 85 percent of working artists earn less than $25,000 per year from their art practice, that the vast majority are self-employed, and that the difference between a sustainable practice and an abandoned one is most frequently determined not by the quality of the work but by the artist’s ability to manage the business around it.
+The skills required for that management — pricing, contract literacy, invoicing, tax management, grant writing, exhibition negotiation, insurance and appraisal understanding — are documented as absent in the typical artist’s training.

 The failure is not accidental.
 The MFA’s historical self-conception — rooted in Beaux-Arts idealism and its American academic descendants — positioned the artist as a figure above commercial calculation.
 The artist makes; the dealer sells; the critic interprets.
 The artist who understands business is, in this conception, the artist who has compromised their artistic integrity by attending to the wrong things.
 This is a fiction that benefits everyone in the system except the artist: the dealer who negotiates contracts with an artist who does not understand them; the institution that acquires work from an artist who does not know what it is worth; the grant panel that receives applications from artists who do not know how to write them.